 I just called a psychotherapist colleague and listened to her voicemail greeting with the now-ubiquitous message, “If this is an emergency, hang up and call 911.”

-My professional voicemail will never include such a message.
+My professional voicemail will never include that message.
 Here’s why.

 It is at cross-purposes with therapy for patients prone to feeling helpless and incapable.
 Therapists should not collude with such self-perceptions.
 But the message says, in effect, that we agree with them.
 Why else would we leave instructions appropriate for a 6-year-old?

 It is absolutely not the way to handle suicide risk.
-If a patient is a suicide risk, this should be addressed during office appointments.
-There should be a clear, well-thought-out, mutually agreed upon plan about how suicidal crises will be handled, and exactly what patient and therapist will do when they occur.
-If such a plan exists, the 911 message is superfluous.
+If a patient is a suicide risk, this needs to be addressed during office appointments.
+There should be a clear, well-thought-out, mutually agreed plan about how suicidal crises will be handled and exactly what the patient and therapist will do when they occur.
+If such a plan exists, the 911 voicemail message is superfluous.
 If not, the message is not a substitute.

-The subtext of the message is that we are not available to our patients 24/7.
-Of course we’re not, nor should we be.
+The subtext of the 911 message is that we are not available to our patients 24/7.
+Of course, we’re not, nor should we be.
 We have other patients and other responsibilities, not to mention lives of our own.
-Therapy should begin with a clear understanding of the roles and responsibilities of both participants (this is what therapists call the “frame”).
-There is no need for a voicemail message to convey this, unless the therapist conveyed false expectations in the first place.
+Psychotherapy should begin with a clear understanding of the roles and responsibilities of both parties (what therapists call the “frame”).
+There is no need for a voicemail message to convey this unless the therapist conveyed false expectations in the first place.

-I used to tune out those “call 911” messages.
-Now they leave me wondering whether the therapist is an expert professional, or just following the heard.
+I used to tune out those 911 messages.
+Now they leave me wondering whether the therapist is an expert professional, or just following the herd.